-You have baked some cookies for a party.
-Write a python program that will help you distribute cookies equitably to your guests.
+Write a python program that will help you distribute cookies when you arrive at party.
 The program should:

-- 1. Ask how many cookies you have baked. - 2.
-Ask how many guests showed up at the party. - If there are more cookies than guests, output: how many cookies each guest should get and how many are left over.
-Use the // and % operations for this (look up what each operation does). - 4.
-If there is more guests than cookies, output how many cookies need to still be baked.
+- Ask how many cookies you have baked.

+- Ask how many guests showed up at the party

+- Output: how many cookies each guest should get and how many are left over.

-Note: Only whole numbers can be output by the program.
+Important Note: Only whole numbers can be output by the program.
 The program should not output any decimal answers.
 Examples below:

-- Each person should get 3.234 cookies. (this is NOT a valid response).
+Each person should get 3.234 cookies. (this is NOT a valid response).

-In this case the answer should something like: "Each person gets 3 cookies with 8 cookies left over". - The program should also NOT output 0.234 cookies for each person.
+In this case the answer should something like: "Each person gets 3 with 8 cookies left over".

+The program should also NOT output 0.234 cookies for each person.

 In this case the program's result should be something like: "Only 5 people will get cookies, there are 17 people at the party. you should go home and bake some more".